 Contact the Music Office:

 Greenhill Center of the Arts Room 2038

 You must also provide a minimum of one/maximum of two music faculty references to support your scholarship application.
 Faculty do not need to write a letter of recommendation, but it is your responsibility to ask them to fill out a recommendation via an internal online survey to which they have been given access.
-Faculty references must also be submitted to the Music Department Office by Thursday, March 11, 2021, at 4:30 pm.
+Faculty references must also be submitted to the Music Department Office by the specified deadline.
 Scholarship applications without supporting faculty references will not be considered.